demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDutyEventCollector/README.md

-Amazon Web Services Guard Duty Service (gd) event collector integration for XSIAM.
+Amazon Web Services Guard Duty Service Event Collector integration for Cortex XSIAM.
 This integration was integrated and tested with version xx of AWS - GuardDuty Event Collector

 ## Configure AWS - GuardDuty Event Collector on Cortex XSOAR